http4k/http4k/src/docs/guide/modules/serverless/index.md

 Google Cloud Functions: ```compile group: "org.http4k", name: "http4k-serverless-gcf", version: "3.248.0"```

 ### About
-These modules provide integration with Serverless deployment environments, such as AWS Lambda or Google Cloud Functions.
+These modules provide integration with Serverless deployment environments, such as AWS Lambda or Google Cloud Functions by implementing a single interface.

 #### AWS Lambda integration
 Since [http4k] is server independent, it turns out to be fairly trivial to deploy full applications to [AWS Lambda](https://aws.amazon.com/lambda), and then call them by setting up the [API Gateway](https://aws.amazon.com/api-gateway) to proxy requests to the function.
 Effectively, the combination of these two services become just another Server back-end supported by the library.
 This has the added bonus that you can test your applications in a local environment and then simply deploy them to AWS Lambda via S3 upload.